Azure/Industrial-IoT/README.md

                     //      "Value": "10.11.2017 14:03:17",
                     //      "SourceTimestamp": "2017-11-10 14:03:17Z"
                     // The 'Flat' property could only be used for the 'MonitoredItem' and 'Value'
-                    // configuratíon settings of the 'Defaults' objet and will be used for all JSON
+                    // objects of the 'Defaults' object and will be used for all JSON
                     // messages sent by publisher.
                     "Flat": false,